UniMath/agda-unimath/src/metric-spaces/functor-category-set-functions-isometry-metric-spaces.lagda.md

 map from an isometry to its carrier map is an [embedding](foundation.embeddings.md), this functor is [faithful](category-theory.faithful-functors-precategories.md).
-Finally, because the inverse of an invertible isometry is an isometry, this functor is also [conservative](category-theory.conservative-functors-precategories.md).
+Finally, because the inverse of an isometric equivalence is an isometry, this functor is also [conservative](category-theory.conservative-functors-precategories.md).

 ## Definition